Mid-South Soaring Foundation

 The Mid-South Soaring Foundation (MSSF) provides scholarships to support soaring as part of its mission: To promote the art of motorless flight.
 The Roy Hendrix scholarship provides training at the Memphis Soaring Society (MSS) Gliderport so that qualified youth are given the opportunity to obtain glider pilot licenses that permit participation toward growth and development in all phases of soaring flight.

-The award will consist of a one-year membership in the Soaring Society of America, MSS Club Dues, Tow fees, Glider rental, and Instruction.
+The award will consist of a one-year membership in the Soaring Society of America, MSS Club Dues, Tow fees, Glider rental, and Instruction up to $2,000.
 Should scholarship funds remain after the one year period, the scholarship can be extended one year if the student has demonstrated consistent progress toward the glider pilot license goal.

 In order to encourage soaring pilots to become instructors to assist in training new and transition pilots, the MSSF offers the following Scholarship to private rated glider pilots of Memphis Soaring: